fusioncharts/dev_centre_docs/fusiontime/getting-started/export-charts-fusiontime.md

 heading: Exporting Charts
 ---

-FusionTime allows you export your rendered charts in JPG, PNG, SVG, PDF and XLS formats.
+FusionTime allows you export your rendered charts in JPG, PNG, SVG, and PDF formats.

 In this article we will discuss how to export time-series charts in FusionTime.